oktadeveloper/okta-blog-hugo/content/blog/microservices-spring-boot-2-oauth.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

 Are you sold?
-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building secure microservices in Spring Boot 2.0!
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can learn more about building secure microservices in Spring Boot 2.0!

 ## Get Started with Spring Boot 2.0 for Your Microservices Architecture